 From coats, blazers, and jackets, to vests, cardigans, and shrugs, the sky's the limit when it comes to chic outerwear options to pair with your bandage dresses.
-Finding the right type of coat to wear with your bandage dress boils down to finding the right combination of the silhouette of the bandage dress and the length of the jacket.
+Finding the right type of coat to wear boils down to finding the right combination of the silhouette of the dress and the length of the jacket.
 Balancing out these proportions is the key to hitting the right fashion notes.

 Cropped Jackets.
-Wearing a short shrug coat or cropped jacket over a bandage dress is a relatively foolproof way to pair a bandage dress with a coat.
+Wearing a short shrug coat or cropped jacket over a bandage dress is a relatively foolproof way to pair it with a coat.
 A cropped jacket is one that ends at or above your natural waistline.
 By keeping the jacket unbuttoned or unzipped, you create a flattering vertical line that runs down the front of your body.

 For informal events or when you are in an adventurous mood, opt for cropped leather jackets, boleros, denim jackets, Chanel jackets, etc. Other popular options include short tuxedo jackets, shrunken blazers, faux fur shrugs, and retro trapeze jackets.
 If you are gearing up for a formal event, opt for a cropped, fitted blazer.
 Ensure that the blazer fits you like a glove, especially at the shoulders and sleeves.
-The cropped style works well with short, knee-length, as well as a little below the midi length bandage dresses.
+A cropped style works well with short, knee-length, as well midi length bandage dresses.